tdauth/g2-mod-sonja/README.md

 Sonja provides the following features:

-* Follows the player as companion to fight with the player and increase the player's XP.
+* Follows the player's hero as companion to fight with him and increase his XP.
+* Sells useful items.
+* Works for the player's hero which gives him extra gold.
+* Teach her skills with her own XP.
+* Buy her better equipment.
 * Change her look.
-* She works for the player which gives him extra gold.
 * Make her summon new females.
-* Make her do different routines and send her to different NPCs.
+* Make her do different routines and send her to different locations.
-* Buy her items.
-* She sells useful items.
-* Teach her skills with her own XP.
-* Marry her to cook for you.
+* Marry her to cook for the player's hero.
-* Sleep with her to regenerate and or to change the time of day.
+* Sleep with her to regenerate life and mana and or to change the time of day.
 * New rune items to summon her anywhere and to teleport to her from anywhere.
-* Sonja has only 90 mana maximum since she supports the hero now.
+* She has only 90 mana maximum now instead of 1000 since she supports the hero now.
 * Teaches the newly added skills "Womanizer" and "Pimp".
-* Can sell a Meatbug pet Hans.
+* Can sell the Meatbug pet Hans.

 ## Modified Files